 Who is the Maven CRS.2 4-16x44 Best Suited to?

 The Maven CRS.2 is best suited to hunters who demand optical quality and tracking dependability in an affordable but uncomplicated package.
+In fact, it has my recommendations as one of the best scopes for a 30-06 for mountain elk hunting.
 The CSHR reticle was custom-tailored for the CRS series for holdovers that provide long-range distances out to 500-600 yards (approx.) depending on the setup.

 The CRS series was intended to fill the gap in Maven’s riflescope catalog as a mid-range series with the same dependability known of C-series optics with like affordability.

 Like Maven’s other scopes, it can be purchased alone with standard accessories or as a bundle package that includes Warne Maxima 1” Medium Horizontal rings.